Provider to Patient Exchange

 - The MIPS eligible clinician must continue to update the information accessible to the patient each time new information is available.

-- For the Provide Patients Electronic Access to Their Health Information measure, the required fields are:
+- For the Provide Patients Electronic Access to Their Health Information measure, the required content is:

 - Provider's name and office contact information.